tuvwxy/OSClibs/README.markdown

 OSCLibs README
 ==============

-This is a collection of OpenSoundControl (OSC) command-line tools and libraries.
+This is a collection of [OpenSoundControl](http://opensoundcontrol.org/) (OSC) protocol command-line tools and libraries.

 Tools & Libraries
 -----------------